zabokaa/GreenUnity/README.md

 ## objective

-to build a responsive 1-page web app for a Community Garden
+- to build a responsive 1-page web app for a Community Garden
+- low-threshold access for users without social media accounts

 ## key features